OSSVerse/OSSVerse/docs/concepts/what-ossverse-can-do-for-you.md

-# What can Leverage do for you?
+# What can OSSVerse do for you?
 Still not convinced?
-Check out the following sections which describe what Leverage can bring on the table depending on your role in a company.
+Check out the following sections which describe what OSSVerse can bring on the table depending on the type of participant in the decentralized marketplace.

-## Leverage for CIOs, CTOs and VPs of Engineering
+## OSSVerse for Open Source Projects and ML Model Consumers

 ??? question "**Accelerate development and optimize costs**"
     Annual cost savings are a new standard and best practice.
 Profits are being targeted to business development,